-does.
-In particular, a video sequence captures information about scene dynamics such as the trajectory of the moving object shown in Fig. 1d and Fig. 1e which, in this case, provides enough information for unique alignment both in space and time (see Fig. 1f).
+These are briefly explained here and further elaborated in Sections 4 and 5.
+Image-to-image alignment methods are inherently restricted to the information contained in individual images, i.e., the spatial variations within image frames (which capture the scene appearance).
+But there are cases when there is not enough common spatial information within the two images to allow reliable image alignment.
+One such example is illustrated in Fig. 1.
+Alignment of image 1.a to image 1.b. is not uniquely defined (see Fig. 1.c).
+However, a video sequence contains much more information than any individual frame does.
+In particular, a video sequence captures information about scene dynamics such as the trajectory of the moving object shown in Fig. 1.d and 1.e, which in this case provides enough information for unique alignment both in space and in time (see Fig. 1.f).
 Moreover, scene dynamics is not limited to moving objects.
-It also includes nonrigid changes in the scene (e.g., flowing water), changes in illumination, etc. All these changes are not captured by any of the individual frames, but are found between the frames.
+It also includes non-rigid changes in the scene (e.g., flowing water), changes in illumination, etc. All these changes are not captured by any of the individual frames, but are found between the frames.
 The scene dynamics is a property that is inherent to the scene, and is thus common to all sequences recording the same scene, even when taken from different video cameras.
 It therefore forms an additional or alternative powerful cue for alignment across sequences.

-We show in the paper (Section 4) that, by folding spatial and temporal cues into a single alignment framework, situations that are inherently ambiguous for image-to-image alignment methods are often uniquely resolved by sequence-to-sequence alignment.
+We show in the paper (Section 4) that by folding spatial and temporal cues into a single alignment framework, situations that are inherently ambiguous for image-to-image alignment methods are often uniquely resolved by sequence-to-sequence alignment.
 Furthermore, in situations where there is very little common appearance (spatial) information across the two sequences, such as in alignment of sequences of different sensing modalities (e.g., Infra-Red and visible-light sensors), coherence of the scene dynamics (i.e., temporal cues) becomes the major source of information for alignment of the two sequences.

 Sequence-to-sequence alignment enables integration of information across multiple video sequences.
 This can be used to generate new video sequences which exceed the spatial and temporal physical bounds of a single sensor.
-In particular, it allows one to exceed the limited spatial resolution (via super-resolution, e.g., [17]), the limited depth of focus, the limited dynamic range, the limited spectral response (e.g., via fusion of multiple sensing modalities [7]), and the limited field of view.
-While spatial bounds of sensors can also be exceeded via image-to-image alignment, sequence-to-sequence alignment further allows one to exceed temporal bounds of sensors.
-For example, it allows one to exceed the limited temporal resolution (the limited frame rate) of recorded sequences.
-Temporal super-resolution allows visual observation of dynamic events that occur faster than frame-rate and, therefore, cannot be seen in any of the input video sequences.
-Temporal super-resolution requires temporal alignment of the sequences at subframe accuracy which cannot be obtained by image-to-image alignment.
-This
+In particular, it allows to exceed the limited spatial resolution (via super-resolution, e.g., [17]), the limited depth of focus, the limited dynamic range, the limited spectral response (e.g., via fusion of multiple sensing modalities [7]), and the limited field of view.
+While spatial bounds of sensors can also be exceeded via image-to-image alignment, sequence-to-sequence alignment further allows to exceed temporal bounds of sensors.
+For example, it allows to exceed the limited temporal resolution (the limited frame rate) of recorded sequences.
+Temporal super-resolution allows visual observation of dynamic events that occur faster than frame-rate, and therefore cannot be seen in any of the input video sequences.
+Temporal super-resolution requires temporal alignment.
+This and other applications of sequence-to-sequence alignment are discussed in Section 5.